CyberMiles/blog/content/post/20191028-mainnetupgrade-en.md

 CyberMiles App, browser [CMTtracking](https://www.cmttracking.io/), CMT Cube will have a pause on service since the blockchain data is not queried.
 After the mainnet is upgraded, the service will resume.
 The process won’t affect your CMT assets.

-Meanwhile, in order to coordinate this upgrade, all exchanges will pause CMT deposits and withdrawals around 12th Oct 2019,11:30 GMT+8 until the upgraded software resumes producing blocks.
+Meanwhile, in order to coordinate this upgrade, all exchanges will pause CMT deposits and withdrawals until the upgraded software resumes producing blocks.
 Please be aware of the exchanges announcement on CMT deposits and withdrawals pause and resuming time.

 Thanks!